Vivek25072003/Auto-Shine/Readme.txt

+## Library Hub :
+The Library Management System is a software application developed using Java, Java Swing, and MySQL.
+This system
+aims to automate the processes involved in managing a library, such as cataloging books, managing member
+information, and handling book issue and return transactions.

-How to run the Car Washing  Management System Project Using PHP and MySQL
+## How to run the Car Washing  Management System Project Using PHP and MySQL :

 1.Download the zip file